The world's largest website

 suggestions.

-Answer: Use a manual welder or the robot to MIG spot weld
+Use a manual welder or the robot to MIG spot weld

 the areas subject to problems.
 Don't know how to set a MIG spot

-weld, it's in my books.
+weld, it's in my training resources.

 Any manual MIG welder or robot can